walb-linux/walb-driver/README.md

 # Description

-WalB is a block device driver for linux kernel that stores write-ahead logs additinally for efficient backup and replication.
+WalB is a block device driver for linux kernel that stores write-ahead logs additionally for efficient backup and replication.

 # License